Ziarat District: Administration

 Ziarat District was established in July 1986, previously being part of Sibi District.
-The district, with a population of 52855, is subdivided into two tehsils Ziarat and Sanjawi the latter is the most densely populated having a population of 32,456, while Ziarat Tehsil has a population of 18,000.
-The district contain a total of ten Union Councils.
+The district, with a population of 52,855, is subdivided into two tehsils, Ziarat and Sanjawi.
+The latter is comparatively more densely populated, with a population of 32,456, while Ziarat tehsil has a population of 18,000.
+The district contains a total of ten Union Councils.

-Demography

-At the time of the 2017 census the district had a population of 160,095, of which 82,161 were males and 77,912 females.
-Rural population was 156,703 (97.88%) while the urban population was 3,392 (2.12%).
-The literacy rate was 45.36% - the male literacy rate was 58.84% while the female literacy rate was 31.43%.
-417 people in the district were from religious minorities.
-Pashto is the predominant language, spoken by 97.61% of the population.
+Demographics

+Population

+As of the 2023 census, Ziarat district has 22,894 households and a population of 189,535.
+The district has a sex ratio of 103.02 males to 100 females and a literacy rate of 43.37%: 53.06% for males and 33.49% for females.
+78,905 (41.63% of the surveyed population) are under 10 years of age.
+49,402 (26.06%) live in urban areas.

+Religion

+684 (0.36% of the surveyed population) are religious minorities, mainly Christians and some Hindus.
+Pashto is the predominant language, spoken by 98.85% of the population.

 Tourism

 Ziarat has some of the oldest Juniper forests in the world.
 A tourist destination, the economy of the district also benefits from orchards of apples and cherries.
 The Ziarat district has the highest Human Development Index of all districts in the province.
 The first Governor-General of Pakistan, Muhammad Ali Jinnah, spent last days of his life in Ziarat Residency in Ziarat.